tkhq/sdk/packages/react-native-passkey-stamper/README.md

   // Won't be visible to users, this the name of the Turnkey resource
   authenticatorName: "End-User Passkey",
   rp: {
-    id: "your.site.com,
+    id: "your.site.com",
     name: "Your App",
   },
   user: {
-    // IThis ID isn't visible to users
+    // This ID isn't visible to users
     id: String(Date.now()),
     // ...but name and display names are.
 This is what's shown in the passkey prompt
     name: "Some Name",